ClearFox logoClearFox

 3. 3

-Click on the service account → Keys → Add Key → Create new key → JSON.
+Open the created service account → Keys tab → Add Key → Create new key → JSON.
+Download the JSON file.

 4. 4